jacauc/WinLoginAudit/README.md

 # Receive instant SUCCESSFUL or FAILED windows login attempt notifications on your Telegram chat app (Android/IOS/Windows/MAC)
-<span style="color:green;"> text goes here</span>

 This is a windows scheduled task to run a powershell script whenever a successful (Event ID 4624) or failed (Event ID 4625) login event is detected in the windows event log.